aldolo69/oqtadrive/README.md

 - The switching diodes (1N4148 or similar) in the `WR.PROTECT` and `/ERASE` lines are strictly required when using the adapter together with actual *Microdrives*.
 It protects the according GPIOs `D6` and `D5` on the *Nano* from over-voltage coming from the drives, and prevents `D5` from activating the erase head in an actual *Microdrive* unit when it is running.

-- `COMMS_OUT` is used when you want to daisy chain actual *Microdrives* behind the *OqtaDrive* adapter, instead of having it at the end of the chain (upcoming feature). `D7` needs to be connected to `COMMS_IN` of the first hardware drive in this case.
+- `COMMS_OUT` is only used when you want to daisy chain actual *Microdrives* behind the *OqtaDrive* adapter, instead of having the adapter at the end of the chain (see below for more details). `D7` needs to be connected to `COMMS_IN` of the first hardware drive in this case.
 By doing this, you can freely move the hardware drives as a group to wherever you need them in the chain, or turn them off completely.

 - Connecting the 9V to `Vin` on the *Nano* is while not strictly required, still recommended.
 Without this, the *Nano* is only powered when connected to USB.
 If it's disconnected and the *Spectrum* or *QL* is powered on, current will be injected into the *Nano* via its GPIO pins.
 This may be outside the spec of the micro-controller on the *Nano*.
 So to be on the safe side, connect it, but don't skip the diode in that case!
 Any 1A diode such as a 1N4002 will do.